 Drought should not be viewed as merely a natural phenomenon or event.
-Its impact on society is often a result of the interplay between the natural event (reduced precipitation) and the way society responds with management of existing supplies.
+Its impact on society is often a result of the interplay between the natural event (reduced precipitation) and the way society responds with the management of existing supplies.
 People often compound the impacts of drought through the mismanagement of available supplies.
 One example of this occurs when outdoor watering restrictions imposed by community leadership are actually perceived by the general public as being premature or unnecessary.
 Often in these instances, while people comply with the letter of the law, water use actually rises.
 Consequently, an informed and caring general public is an important ingredient to successful drought management.

 Utah’s successful drought management will in large part be a function of leadership providing the necessary information to the public, and people, in turn, responding positively.
 Utah’s current Drought Response plan was written during the drought of the late ’80s and early ’90s.
 The plan uses the Surface Water Supply Index (SWSI) to describes five drought conditions.
 The SWSI is a relative scale with 0 representing average conditions.
 A positive number indicates that water supplies are above normal, while a negative number indicates that water supplies are below normal.